chiangs/jsf-solutions/solutions/lesson3/solutions.md

 // For each person, check the yearOfDeath property
 // if > 1950 then copy the person object to the new array
 // to do this, create a new array, after1950
-// we'll need a counter to keep increment the index of the new array being added to
+// we can use the new array's length to increment the position as
-// perform the iteration and check and don't forget to increment the counter at the end let after1950 = [] let counter = 0 people.forEach(person => {
+// you add a new person and the new array's length grows. let after1950 = [] people.forEach(person => {
   if (person.yearOfDeath > 1950) {
-    after1950[counter] = person
+    after1950[after1950.length] = person
-    counter++
   }
 }) // 6 person objects
 ```